Wolke/Gemini_API_Caller/readme.md

-# Gemini API Caller Chrome Extension

 ## Overview

-The **Gemini API Caller** Chrome extension allows users to interact with the Gemini API to generate content based on selected text or the entire body text of the current webpage.
+**Gemini API Caller** Chrome extension allows users to interact with the Gemini API to generate content based on selected text or the entire body text of the current webpage.
 Users can save their Gemini API key and a system instruction for customized API calls.

 ## Features